key4hep/k4SimDelphes/doc/output_config.md

 easily reuse the `tcl` parser from delphes and to introduce a logical containment for the parameters.
 The names of the delphes branches are taken from the `TreeWriter` module defintion and used in the `EDM4HepOutput`.

+[^*]: As long as all collections requested for the conversion to `edm4hep` are defined as output branches in the `TreeWriter` section of the Delphes card.

 ## Collection conversions